dropbox/stone/README.rst

    namespace users

-This is the namespace for all the operations and data types in the Spec file.
+This is the namespace for all the routes and data types in the Spec file.
 It helps us separate different parts of the API like "files", "users", and "photos".

 Include